Highlights of Cambodia and Laos

 The ancient city of Angkor Thom was the last capital of the Great Khmer Empire.
 We enter the city through the ancient South Gate of the eight-metre-high city wall, an impressive stone gate carved with elephants and four giant faces.
 On each side of the entrance path a row of 54 giant gods and demons hold the sacred Naga snake of Hindu mythology.
 From here, we continue to Bayon Temple, a 12th century masterpiece known for its 54 towers with enigmatic faces representing the 54 provinces of the Great Khmer Empire.
 The Terrace of the Elephants and the Terrace of the Leper King are also known for their intricate carvings.
 We then tour the temples of the Small Circuit, including the famous, crumbling Ta Prohm, overgrown by jungle trees and vines.
 Next is Angkor Wat, known for the 2,000 Apsara dancers that decorate it.
 Inside, the walls are covered with stone carvings and bas-reliefs depicting both Hindu mythology and tales of the wars Suryavarman II fought during his reign.
 In the evening we attend a performance of ‘Phare, the Cambodian Circus’.
 Young Cambodians returning from the refugee camps learnt to use art to cope with trauma and created this unique enterprise.
 The show mixes traditional and modern theatre, music, dance, acrobatics, juggling and contortion to perform a story about Cambodian lives and society.

-This morning we embark on a boat trip on Tonlé Sap Lake, to learn about life on the largest freshwater lake in Southeast Asia.
+This morning we embark on a boat trip on Tonlé Sap Lake, to learn about life on the largest freshwater lake in Southeast Asia and visit a floating village.
 Due to a unique phenomenon when the monsoon begins, the swollen waters of the Mekong River force the Tonle Sap River to reverse its flow northwards, feeding the Great Lake and spreading over the surrounding flood plain, swelling to four times its size in dry season.
-The afternoon is at leisure, before dinner at a local restaurant with a classical performance.
+The afternoon is at leisure, before dinner at a local restaurant with a classical music performance.

 Siem Reap - Luang Prabang